mbahvw/kit-katacoda-scenarios/kubectl-advance/step6.md

-Let's fire up an `nginx` container:
+Let's create an `nginx` container called `test`:

 `kubectl run test --image=nginx --restart=Never`{{execute}}

-Verify whether the  container is up and running:
+Verify whether the `test` container is up and running:
 `kubectl get pods`{{execute}}

 Now let's get the output of the `date` command from the running `test` container without logging into it: